 As Crystal Latimer stood at a Wal-Mart in Escazú Costa Rica, she felt as if she was experiencing that moment in late autumn when you realize that all the fiery reds and oranges had faded and fallen to the ground.
 Her life had been a staccato of visits to her mother’s native Costa Rica, and she felt in that moment, that she was experiencing the dilution of a vibrant culture.

-Crystal Latimer's paintings explore the hybridity of Western and Latin American identity.
-For her understanding hybrid identity, and its coexistence within historical context, does not assume a position in words, but in shape.
-Embedded in the compositions is Latin American culture: its intricate folk arts, tropical flora, and warm hues; while graffiti tags, bold mark-making, and images of conquest interrupt this metaphorical skin.
+Latimer's paintings explore the hybridity of Western and Latin American identity.
+Understanding hybrid identity and its coexistence within historical context does not assume a position in words, but in shape.
+Embedded in her compositions is the Latin American culture: its intricate folk arts, tropical flora, and warm hues; while graffiti tags, bold mark-making, and images of conquest interrupt this metaphorical skin.
 Patterns, both traditional and commercial, are fragmented and pieced together.
 Colors infused with Latin flavor are diluted by a ubiquitous white.
-Organic, blooming forms are contrasted by flat or rigid fields.
-Latimer's paintings use the tools of paint and brush to consider the colonization of Latin American, and its continual role as “colony” to Western society.
-Without taking a political stance, she aims to draw attention to the visual tapestries and unknown histories of this underrepresented area.
+Organic, blooming shapes are contrasted by flat or rigid fields.
+Her paintings use the tools of paint and brush to consider the colonization of Latin American, and its continual role as “colony” to Western society.
+Without taking a political stance, Latimer aims to draw attention to the visual tapestries and unknown histories of this underrepresented area.